agrybauskas/rotag/README.md

 rotag_library -M 0.1 4dhw-rotag-scan.cif > 4dhw-rotag-library.cif
 ```

 The outputs are stored in separate CIF data blocks in order not to interfere with geometry data.
-The addition of atoms have to be explicitly stated.
+The addition of atoms has to be explicitly stated.

 ```bash
 rotag_add -S 4dhw-rotag-library.cif > 4dhw-rotag-add.cif